Please use the form below to contact me if you have any questions.

 Athletic Therapists and Physiotherapists are two distinct professional designations with different training approaches and scope of practice, but a lot of time treatment outcomes and techniques are similar.

-Exciting news, Phase 2 of the Alberta relaunch strategy includes Athletic Therapy!
+Athletic Therapy has received clearance from the Alberta Government to reopen as of January 18th, 2021.
 We will be following all Alberta Health Guidelines as well as Public Health Orders from the Chief Medical Officer in order to keep patients safe.
 Your health and safety is our number one priority!
 We reassure you that our facilities are clean and safe for our patients.
 Thank you all for your support and kindness during this time.
 Click the button below to view the Alberta health Guidance PDF.